 The Registry is a critical database that stores low-level settings essential for the OS and applications on a Windows operating system.
 By tweaking the registry, you can change numerous settings on your Windows 11 or 10 machines, such as installing Windows 11 on unsupported hardware, disabling Task Manager, adding or removing options from the “Ctrl + Alt + Del” screen, and a lot more.

-Editing Registry is always risky if someone unknowingly changes any value.
+Editing a Registry is always risky if someone unknowingly changes any value.
 While most users know the risks of editing the Registry, novice users may be unfamiliar with this.
 So, if you share your device with other users, you should disable the Registry Editor.

-There are at least two methods available in Windows 11 or 10 that lets you turn on or off access to Registry Editor without using a third party.
+There are at least two methods available in Windows 11 or 10 that let you turn on or off access to Registry Editor without using a third party.
 You can enable or disable the Registry Editor using Local Group Policy Editor or Registry Editor.
 In this gearupwindows article, we will review both these methods.

 How to Disable Registry Editor on Windows 11 or 10 using Registry Editor?